What happens to my social media after I die?

 - What you post online is considered intellectual property and is referred to as your "digital assets".

-Besides the fear of leaving behind an utterly embarrassing search history, we don't tend to give much thought about what happens to our online activities after we die.
-But we're also leaving behind blogs, music libraries, photo albums, domain names, financial records, gaming accounts and private emails.
+Not to sound overly morbid, but barring the unlikely (or at least distant) future in which technology lets us live forever, we are most probably all going to die.
+Sorry.
+Besides the fear of leaving behind an utterly embarrassing search history, we don't tend to give much thought about what happens to our online activities after we're gone.
+We are, however, also leaving behind blogs, music libraries, photo albums, domain names, financial records, gaming accounts, private emails and the suchlike.
 More to the point, we're bequeathing the world our dank memes and banger tweets.

 So who owns that content after we're passed, and what happens to our social media accounts?
 Should they be left to our loved ones to edit and censor, or should they remain untouched time-capsules of who we were, our drunken selfies and salty celebrity takes forever frozen in a tribute to our essence?